kohkimakimoto/workerphp/README.md

 The job you defined runs every minute.

-Also you can define a job with a command string not a closure.
+Also you can define `onTick` a command string not a closure.

 ```php
 $worker->job("uptime", ['cronTime' => '* * * * *', 'onTick' => "uptime"]);